 You created most of those stories during a time in your life when you had a limited perspective from which to make sense of what was happening to you.
 You were small and dependent.
 And you relied on giants who were 4 or 5 times your size to protect and provide for you.

-Now you know what it’s like to be a child from 0 to 12.
-In order to survive you made up stories about yourself that were probably not true.
+Now you know what it’s like to be a child from 0 to 12-years old.
+In order to survive, you made up stories about yourself that were probably not true.
 You, like all children, have accepted blame for things that were not your responsibility.

 As I mentioned, you don’t have to revisit your history.
 There are many ways to address the symptoms that plague you.

-However, if you choose not to visit your past, revising the falsehoods you pile on yourself and integrating your emotions with their stories, you’re likely to continue to suffer from depression, anxiety, poor self-confidence or anger issues.
+However, if you choose not to visit your past, revising the falsehoods you pile on yourself and integrating your feelings with their stories, you’re likely to continue to suffer from depression, anxiety, poor self-confidence, or anger issues.
 You’ll continue recreating your past in the present through patterns of abuse, neglect, or emotional distance; and your suffering will continue.